If you're the parent of a child who stutters, these tips may help:

 - Offer praise rather than criticism.
 It's better to praise your child for speaking clearly than to draw attention to stuttering.
 If you do correct your child's speech, do so in a gentle, positive way.

 - Accept your child just as he or she is.
+Don't react negatively or criticize or punish your child for stuttering.
+This can add to feelings of insecurity and self-consciousness.
 Support and encouragement can make a big difference.

 Connecting with other people